Ridwan05/Scalable-Secure-WebApp-Architecture/Readme.md

 ![AWS_Network_Diagram](Scalable-WebApp.png)

 #### Subnet1, Subnet2 & Subnet3 are public subnets while Subnet4, Subnet5 & Subnet6 are private.
-#### EC2 instances are placed in public subnets while the private subnets are designated to the RDS
+#### Autoscaling group is set up to launch EC2 instances that would host the webapp to the public subnets while the private subnets are designated to the RDS
+#### The instance would accept http(s) traffic from the loadbalancer only
+#### The loadbalance is set up to allow http(s) from the internet.

 ## Prerequisites
 - vscode